jmattspartacus/DATOR/README.md

 ### Creating the merged Global.dat

-The raw data comes in the form of several files, typically a Global.dat or HFC.dat from one or more auxiliary systems, and a *.ldf file from the ORRUBA/Orphas data acquisition.
+The raw data comes in the form of several files, typically a Global.dat or HFC.dat from one or more auxiliary systems, and an *.ldf file from the ORRUBA/Orphas data acquisition.
 A standalone executable, LDFMerge is included in DATOR, which merges the Global.dat with a single *.ldf file.
 This assumes that both files are already well time-ordered, and goes through event-by-event, removing any Type-19 (ORRUBA) events from the Global.dat, and replacing them with new Type-19 events constructed from the *.ldf data.

 If additional files or formats are used in the future (i.e. some auxiliary system which uses neither the Orphas LDF nor is merged into the Global.dat), additional programs will be needed to complete the merge of these data streams.